lee0c/lee0c.github.io/_posts/2025/2025-05-15-redirections.md

 And, like this insubstantial pageant faded,
 Leave not a rack behind.
 We are such stuff
 As dreams are made on, and our little life
 Is rounded with a sleep.
-Sir, I am vex'd;
-Bear with my weakness; my, brain is troubled:
-Be not disturb'd with my infirmity:
-If you be pleased, retire into my cell
-And there repose: a turn or two I'll walk,
-To still my beating mind.
 ```

 ## direct